 Check out the following list, and we’re sure you’ll be thinking the same thing: Who knew there were so many beautiful flower farms in the Philippines?
 We suggest you take notes and start planning your next long weekend trip!

-For more information, visit Northern Blossom Flower Farm’s official Facebook page.
+For more information, visit EMV Flower Farm’s official Facebook page.